 Want to dial in your freestyle sprinting speed?
 This swim set will help you simulate the proper body position you want, power up your breakouts, and give you a solid workout.

-I did this swim practice recently at the tail end of finals at the Canadian Swimming Trials, which meant that I had a lovely pool set-up, almost exclusively to myself.
+I did this workout recently at the tail end of finals at the Canadian Swimming Trials, which meant that I had a lovely pool set-up, almost exclusively to myself.

-There was a cursory warm-up of about 600m (I was pressed for time so had to cut straight to main set goodness), at which point I strapped on a swimmer’s snorkel and a set of my favorite swim fins.
+There was a cursory warm-up of about 600m (I was pressed for time, so I had to cut straight to the main set goodness), at which point I strapped on a swimmer’s snorkel and a set of my favorite swim fins.

 Here’s the set: